DataDog/integrations-core/pdh_check/README.md

 ### Configuration

-Edit the `pdh_check.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to collect Windows performance data.
+Edit the `pdh_check.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][5] to collect Windows performance data.
 See the [sample pdh_check.d/conf.yaml][2] for all available configuration options.

 ### Validation